writethedocs/www/docs/conf/na/2015/writing-day.md

 All this adds up to a room full of smart people sharing your problems, your passion, and your goals.
 So be ready to learn some new things and to teach others what you know.

-It may not [feel](http://en.wikipedia.org/wiki/Impostor_syndrome) like you know that much, but take it from us, you would surprise yourself with how much you can share.
+Even if you [feel](http://en.wikipedia.org/wiki/Impostor_syndrome) as though you don't know that much, we know you have a lot to offer.
+Come surprise yourself with how much you can share.

-#### Logisitics
+#### Logistics

 Please bring a computer or some other mechanism with which to create written words.

-We'll be creating and editing content, so make sure you are able to do so with the tools you bring with you.
+We'll be creating and editing content, so make sure that you have the tools you need to contribute.

 -   Date & Time: **Sunday, May 17th, 9am-6pm**, with the conference opening reception in the same space until 9, so feel free to keep working longer!
 -   Venue: CENTRL Office - 1355 NW Everett St. [Map](https://goo.gl/maps/xljmU)